talon-one/TalonOneJavaSdk/docs/AddPriceAdjustmentCatalogAction.md

 # AddPriceAdjustmentCatalogAction

-The specific properties of the \"ADD_PRICE_ADJUSTMENT\" catalog sync action.
+The specific properties of the \"ADD_PRICE_ADJUSTMENT\" catalog sync action.        **Note:** You can only use this object if the `Beta` **price types** feature is enabled for your Application.
+To enable it, contact your Technical Account Manager.
 ## Properties

 Name | Type | Description | Notes